2025 Pearl 5 Star Prestige: The Complete List of 49 Wineries

 Meursault, France

 Domaine Arnaud Ente has produced Meursault from its base on Rue de la Gare since a first vintage in 1992, earning a Pearl 5 Star Prestige award in 2025.
-Production is small, allocations are tight, and the wines sit in Meursault's most serious peer group alongside Coche-Dury and Roulot.
+Production is small, allocations are tight, the wines sit in Meursault's most serious peer group alongside Coche-Dury and Roulot.
 Visiting in any formal sense requires advance planning; the domaine does not operate a walk-in tasting room.

 Gaja